hornet2319/DragListView/README.md

 # Source
 Original library are located here: https://github.com/woxblom/DragListView
 Added more flexibility to UI.
-Column's UI can be customized
+Column's UI can be customized (in development)

 ## Features
 * Re-order items in a list, grid or board by dragging and dropping with nice animations.